 - Credit Reporting Agencies

 There are three major CRAs: Equifax, Experian, or TransUnion.
 Notify at least one of them, and that one will be liable to notify the other two.
-They look for information about you, your credit habits and in case any collections agency is after you, they will get them off your back.
+They look for information about you, your credit habits, and by chance, if there is a collection agency is after you, they will get them off your back.

 - Fraud alert